 Ballet slippers are made from satin, canvas, or soft leather.
 Satin ballet shoes wear out quickly and are used for formal performances.
 Canvas ballet shoes also wear out quickly, but they are less expensive.
 Leather ballet shoes last a long time.

-In practice time, ballet dancers are wearing knitted legwarmers to keep the muscles warm.
+During practice, ballet dancers wear knitted legwarmers to keep the muscles warm.

-Ballet slippers can be tan colored, like skin, to give the barefoot look.
+Ballet slippers can be tan colored, like skin, to give a barefoot look.
 Woman’s ballet shoes are pink colored.
-Men’s ballet shoes are black or white
+Men’s ballet shoes are black or white colored.

-Ballet dancers have different feet shape, toe length and feet arch flexibility, so manufacturers have to make different models of ballet shoes or custom
+Ballet dancers have different feet shapes, toe lengths, and foot arch flexibility, so manufacturers must make other models of ballet shoes or custom ballet shoes.

 Foot position and hip rotation were meant to show off the ballet shoes.